m0dular/github-pr-report/README.md

 # Setup

-* Follow the GSheets [quickstart guide](https://developers.google.com/sheets/api/quickstart/python) for Python and save the `token.json` file for use with `upload.py`.
+* Follow the GSheets [quickstart guide](https://developers.google.com/sheets/api/quickstart/python) for Python and save the `token.json` and `credentials.json` files for use with `upload.py`.
 * Install [PyGithub](https://github.com/PyGithub/PyGithub) for Python 3
 * Create a Github OAuth token for your organization and optionally save it at `~/.pr_token`.